 All the data you hold on members is at their fingertips, or the fingertips of their parents.
 This includes all personal data, as well as their medical information.
 They can also access any financial info held on them as well as see every training session or event they’ve attended.
 If it is stored in Coacha, they will be able to access it.

 And what’s more, you’ll be notified each time a person accesses their information from Coacha.
 You’ll be able to share your data without you or your coaching staff having to perform any admin at all.

 Remember – if you keep information on people, any information at all, then under GDPR they have the right to see it.
 There are however some complexities, especially where information has an impact on safeguarding children (keep an eye out for our forthcoming blogpost on Safeguarding & GDPR**).

-* please note that Coacha2.0 will be available in June 2018 at no extra cost to that of the current version.
+* please note that Coacha2.0 launched on July 1st 2018 at no extra cost to the previous version.